 Some insurance companies require less information, while others might require more.
 Still, if you're looking to get a quote and then a policy within the same phone call, having the above list of items handy will be helpful.

-Technically, all car insurance is one-day car insurance.
-Just like, technically, all car insurance is two-day, three-day, and so on as you can cancel your policy at any time.
-However, being covered for a single day can land you in a lot of trouble for several reasons.
+Technically, all car insurance is "one-day" car insurance.
+So— technically—all car insurance is also "two-day", "three-day", and so on as you can cancel your policy at any time.
+However, being covered for a single day can land you in some trouble for several reasons.

 - You may not get your down payment back.